 Nonsense?

-Not quite, because last week's big bombshell, of course, the mob in the media would never want to report, is that uh in fact the DOJ said it was abused.
+Not quite, because last week's big bombshell, of course, the mob and the media would never want to report, is that, in fact, the DOJ said it was abused.

-Everything we'd been telling you, the dirty dossier, the bulk of information in all four FISA application warrants.
+Everything we've been telling you, the dirty dossier, the bulk of information in all four FISA application warrants, well, now they're saying at least two, numbers three and four.

-Well, now they're saying at least two numbers three and four, Comey signed one of those two uh was uh likely illegal on every level and shouldn't have been issued.
+Comey signed one of those two was likely illegal on every level and shouldn't have been issued.

-And now there's a full top to bottom, you know, uh you know, investigation as to what's going to happen from here.
+And now there's a full top-to-bottom investigation as to what's going to happen from here because the Inspector General report has said it, and now others lived through it.

 That's Carter Page, who joins us now, former Trump campaign associate.